-Welcome to the IEEE UK and Ireland Life Members Affinity Group.
+Welcome to the IEEE UK and Ireland Life Members’ Affinity Group (LMAG).

 IEEE Life membership (LM) is proof of a strong sustained commitment to the profession and is automatically bestowed upon an active IEEE member who: